A lot of people have been asking what Phenibut does to the brain? It is a great question.

 This allows for information to be transferred from one point on the nervous system to another faster than it is able to do naturally.
 This is what LTP is all about.

 This means that as Phenibut binds to the receptor, it allows for information to be relayed quicker and more efficiently.

 The end result is a greater degree of communication between the neurons of the brain and other parts of the nervous system.
 Remove GABA from the brain and then administer it back, and you can see how Phenibut works in this way.

 Another extremely useful property of Phenibut is its anti-anxiety effects.
 GABA is the primary inhibitory neurotransmitter in the brain, meaning it reduces neuronal excitability.

-GABA A vs. GABA B - What's the deal?
+GABA A vs. GABA B

 The effects of Phenibut are largely predicted by the fact, that it creates a physiological effect that mimics the effect produced by GABA in our brains.

 GABA is a neurotransmitter that inhibits action potentials and suppresses neuronal excitability.

 GABA is produced by neurons in the brain and is released from different parts of the brain at different levels.
 It serves to maintain a physiological level of rest in the brain, keeping it calmer and less active.